-In part, Obama’s troubles stem from the rigidity of his broken ideas.
+In part, Obama’s troubles stem from the rigidity of the left’s broken ideas.
 They admit of no compromise.
-Consequently, he has subsumed his whole personality into an unworkable ideology that was dead outside of academia- and news rooms- until he resurrected it.
+Consequently, Obama has subsumed his whole personality into an unworkable progressive ideology that was dead outside of academia- and news rooms- until he resurrected it.

-It’s the idea that a benign government of technocrats and academics can engineer near perfect justice at the trivial cost of liberty to most.
+It’s the idea that a benign government of technocrats and academics can engineer near perfect justice at the trivial cost in liberty and money to most of us.

 His life and presidency can only be understood by recognizing this Obama idée fixe goes beyond merely his ideology and merges into that of his personality.
 Because only when one realizes that he personally identifies with his ideology in the same way that he identifies himself as a father or husband, can one finally understand how tightly he clings to it.

-Unlike guns and religion, however, which both have long records of reliability, his ideology depends upon the unreliable magic trick of redefining of words to mean the opposite of what any plain speaking person in the USA would understand them to mean.
+And in order to reconcile their grandiosity and iconography with inconvenient economic facts, liberals, like Obama, depend upon the unreliable magic trick of redefining words to mean the opposite of what any plain speaking person in the USA would understand them to mean.

-In that case, why wouldn’t good, kind-hearted, fat Warren Buffett agrees to promote a tax he’ll never pay to ensure he and his fellows maintain an ascendancy that can’t be compromised by the majority?
-Why wouldn’t donor good, kind-hearted, fat George Kaiser go knocking on the door of the White House for a subsidized loan for his failing private venture?
+That’s why good, kind-hearted, fat Warren Buffett agrees to promote a tax he’ll never pay to ensure he and his fellows maintain an ascendancy that can’t be compromised by the majority.
+Or good, kind-hearted, fat George Kaiser goes knocking on the door of the White House for a subsidized loan for his failing private venture.
 The first rule of capital is to preserve it in the same way that politicians first preserve power.

 And thus, in Obama’s world, everyone is supposed to be happy and grateful.

-It was so much easier for Obama to be president when all he had to do was come up with sunshine words and rosy promises, as opposed to, say, executing unworkable legislation, controlling a suspicious congress, creating policy that gave to the rich in order to secure “some liberty for most;” or following a budget that isn’t even written down on a napkin.
+It was so much easier for Obama to be president when all he had to do was come up with sunshine words and rosy promises, as opposed to, say, executing unworkable legislation, controlling a suspicious congress, creating policy that gives more to his rich donors in order to secure “liberty” for most of us

-It’s the spirit that talks about immigration reform, but ignores immigration law -or not- depending on how the spirits move him.
-It’s the spirit that plays the part of constitutional law professor, while ignoring the duty to defend the constitution.
-It’s the spirit that tells banks to lend money to poor people, but punishes banks through extra-legal means- because they loaned money to poor people.
+That’s why Obama talks about immigration reform, but ignores immigration law -or not- depending on how the spirits move him.
+That’s why he plays the part of constitutional law professor, while ignoring the duty to defend the constitution.
+That’s why he tells banks to lend money to poor people, but punishes banks through extra-legal means- because they loaned money to poor people.